 The local partners in the Girls Advocacy Alliance work on the themes in the following ways:

-The UN Convention on the Rights of the Child states that all children, wherever in the world, have the same rights.
+The UN Convention on the Rights of the Child states that all children, everywhere in the world, have the same rights.
 Yet a large proportion of girls in developing countries are disadvantaged and discriminated against.
 Child marriages, sexual violence, trafficking in women, child labour; it all causes girls to drop out en masse in secondary and vocational education.
 As a result, their chances of earning their own income later on become minimal.
 Without an income and independence, these girls and young women are more vulnerable to exploitation and violence.

 In the Girls Advocacy Alliance (GAA), Terre des Hommes works together with the organisations Plan Netherlands and Defence for Children - ECPAT to eliminate violence against girls and young women and to strengthen their economic opportunities in society.
 The programme runs from 2016 - 2020 and is implemented in ten countries: Ethiopia, Sierra Leone, Liberia, Ghana, Kenya, Uganda, India, Bangladesh, Nepal and the Philippines.